-Another ongoing challenge for MPD is complying with the requirement each encounter have a unique stop identification number (SA IV.A.3).
-MPD designates the CAD number as the unique stop identifier, but the quarterly data continue to include blank CAD numbers (e.g., quarter 1 includes 123 TraCS forms that have blank CAD numbers, all of which appear to be citations or warnings), the word "NULL" in place of a CAD number, or CAD numbers that have too few or too many digits is treated as missing data.
+Another ongoing challenge for MPD is complying with the requirement that each encounter have a unique stop identification number (SA IV.A.3).
+MPD designates the CAD number as the unique stop identifier, but the quarterly data continue to include blank CAD numbers (e.g., quarter 1 includes 66 TraCS forms that have blank CAD numbers, all but one of which appear to be citations or warnings), the word "NULL" in place of a CAD number, or CAD numbers that have too few or too many digits as missing data.
 The Settlement Agreement requires every encounter to have a unique identifier and thus if any common codes are found in the encounter data or if any encounters lack the ability to match to a valid CAD number, the Defendants are non-compliant.
-Table 1 below references the number and type of forms in TraCS and RMS that lack valid CAD numbers, representing an estimated 4.7 percent of encounters for the year.
-Most of the unmatched TraCS forms that did not match to CAD numbers present in the CAD file provided in the quarterly data extractions.
-While we have seen progress through a decrease in the number of unmatched forms in 2022 as compared to data from 2021, the presence of these unmatched forms must continue to be addressed.
-To make progress toward compliance, the
+Table 1 below references the number and type of forms in TraCS and RMS that lack valid CAD numbers, representing an estimated 4.1 percent of encounters for the year.
+Most of the unmatched TraCS forms are blank CAD numbers for citations and warnings or CAD numbers represented in citation and warning forms that did not match to CAD numbers present in the CAD file provided in the quarterly data extractions.
+While we have seen progress through a decrease in the number of unmatched forms in 2023 as compared to data from 2022, the presence of these unmatched forms must continue to be addressed.
+To make progress toward compliance, the Defendants must develop a more robust process for reviewing and approving citations and warnings independently to determine whether each citation and warning has a contact summary or field interview form associated with them.
+Additionally, officers and supervisors must ensure every citation, warning, contact summary, field interview, and no-action encounter form has a valid CAD number.

-10 Over half of these CAD entries have final call types of "traffic stop" or "subject stop" (41.6 and 18.6 percent, respectively).
-Other prominent call types include "subject wanted" (6.3 percent), "investigation" (2.8 percent), "vehicle pursuit" (3.0 percent), and 86 CAD entries indicating a non-pursuit because of a traffic stop (18.3 percent).
+&lt;sup>10 Over half of these CAD entries have final call types of "traffic stop" or "subject stop" (48.4 and 13.1 percent, respectively).
+Other prominent call types include "subject wanted" (5.5 percent), "investigation" (3.4 percent), "vehicle pursuit" (4.4 percent), and 108 CAD entries indicating a non-pursuit because of a traffic stop (18.1 percent).